Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sun Sep 28 2025`
+Last update on `Mon Sep 29 2025`

-**94 day before 2026 ⏱** days before new years
+**93 day before 2026 ⏱** days before new years

-This README.md is updated with hate, ❤️
+This README.md is updated with wickedness, ❤️